-6. Obtain a Strong Mentor.
+6. Get a Strong Mentor

-When you meet them (in person or virtually), there will be something about them that personally resonates with you, and you will want to be in their presence more because of the value they add to you.
-When they speak, it will feel as if they are speaking directly to you, and know your personal situation.
+When you meet them (in person or virtually), there will be something about them that resonates with you, and you will want to be in their presence more because of the value they add to you.
+When they speak, it will feel as if they are speaking directly to you and know your personal situation.

 Their story may have some portion that you can relate to or something that inspires you.
 Evaluate your personal needs and ask yourself, is this the person to help me at this phase in the process?

-Remember tuition is paid up front in your dreams, and you deserve the best.
-You are investing to receive specific outcomes in your life that they can help you to achieve.
+Remember tuition is paid upfront in your dreams, and you deserve the best.
+You are investing to receive specific outcomes in your life that they can help you achieve.

-7. Develop a Solid Morning Routine.
+7. Develop a Solid Morning Routine

 How you start your day can help determine how your day will progress.
 Inevitably you will encounter challenges, but when you have intentionally developed a fortified mindset before leaving your home, it is much easier to put challenges into perspective.

-I know this sounds crazy and PAINFUL, but just know that the power players who are living their dreams have a strong intentional morning routine.
-If you want the results you must plan for success.
+I know this sounds crazy and PAINFUL, but just know that the power players who are living their dreams have a strong, intentional morning routine.
+If you want the results, you must plan for success.

-The time before things get hectic, and the rest of the house is still asleep is key.
+The time before things get hectic and the rest of the house is still asleep is key.
 Use this time to pour in positive thoughts and start your day off right.

-- Here’s what I do: write just a few minutes in my journal about things I’m grateful for (and things I’m looking forward to in the future), I take a few minutes of quiet time to visualize the things I really want in my life, read something inspirational (usually I read a few favorite scriptures), I look in the mirror and boldly state positive affirmations about my life (may sound crazy but spoken word is so powerful), I pray, and I stretch (or exercise) for just a few minutes.
+- Here’s what I do: write just a few minutes in my journal about things I’m grateful for (and things I’m looking forward to in the future), and I take a few minutes of quiet time to visualize the things I really want in my life, read something inspirational (usually I read a few favorite scriptures), I look in the mirror and boldly state positive affirmations about my life (may sound crazy but spoken word is so powerful), I pray, and I stretch (or exercise) for just a few minutes.

 This may sound like a lot to squeeze in one morning, but it doesn’t have to be overwhelming.
-An hour is ideal (allowing 6-10 minutes per activity), but realistically, even a few minutes of any of these activities can start your mornings off great.
+An hour is ideal (allowing 6-10 minutes per activity), but realistically, even a few minutes of these activities can start your mornings off great.

 8. Remove Yourself

 You cannot effectively serve without self-replenishment in whatever form it takes.
 Just as vehicles need gasoline, we need fuel as well.

-This may come in the form of vacations, weekend getaways, relaxing massages, connecting with like-minded people, taking a random or occasional mental health (stress relief) “sick day” from work, etc. I emphasize random and occasional with your days from work.
+This may come as vacations, weekend getaways, relaxing massages, connecting with like-minded people, taking a random or occasional mental health (stress relief) “sick day” from work, etc. I emphasize random and occasional with your days from work.

 For those moments that you cannot physically remove yourself from stress, you must learn how to mentally remove yourself.
 This is where the inspirational songs and positive messages come into play.

 You need to focus on the aerial view of your life and not the daily challenges that seem to be elephants but are really ants.
 For example, consider the difference in how things look up close versus how they look from a plane.

 If you look at your challenges up close, they will seem so large.
 However, if you choose to take the aerial view from the sky, those large things do not seem so big after all.

 Hence, it gets pushed further back on the list, making it harder to conceptualize in your life.
-Your dream is a priority so you must FIGHT to keep it in the forefront of your mind.
+Your dream is a priority, so you must FIGHT to keep it in the forefront of your mind.